hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 ======================================================
 Logging Into A Course-Specific Account On ieng6
 -------------------------------------------------------

 *Background*    :

-Software Engineers can't store a company's large amounts of data on their personal computers to complete their work, requiring them to access a personalized account from their local computers to a remote machine.
-To understand and replication how this process works this lab and the steps below, explain how to use a CSE15L course-specific account to access a computer in the CSE basement.
+Software Engineers can't store a company's large amounts of data on their personal computer to complete their work, requiring them to access a personalized account from their local computers to a remote machine.
+To understand and replicate how this process works this lab and the steps below, show how to use a CSE15L course-specific account to access a computer in the CSE basement.

 *Step One*    : Installing Visual Studio Code